Łąka Prudnicka

-The village has a population of 1,270.

 Geography

 Łąka Prudnicka is located in the historic Silesia (Upper Silesia) region at the Złoty Potok river.
 The village is situated on the border of Opawskie Mountains and the Silesian Lowlands.

 History

-Łąka Prudnicka was founded as a Waldhufendorf in the second half of the 13th century and settled by German colonists.
+Łąka Prudnicka was founded as a Waldhufendorf in the second half of the 13th century within medieval Piast-ruled Poland and settled by German colonists.
 It was first mentioned in 1481.

 After the First Silesian War in 1742, Łąka Prudnicka along with most of Silesia was taken over by Prussia.

 After the reorganization of the province of Silesia, the rural community of Łąka Prudnicka belonged to the Landkreis Neustadt O.S. from 1816 onwards, in the Regierungsbezirk Oppeln.
 According to Johann Georg Knie, in 1845 there was a castle, an advanced work, two hereditary village leaders, a brewery, a distillery, a Protestant school, a Catholic school and 244 houses in the village.
-In the same year, 1670 people lived in Łąka Prudnicka, of which 310 were Protestants and 4 were Jewish.
+In the same year, 1,670 people lived in Łąka Prudnicka, of which 310 were Protestants and 4 were Jewish.
 In 1855, 1,707 people lived in Łąka Prudnicka.
 In 1865 there were 54 farmers, 21 gardeners and 12 cottagers as well as a brewery, a distillery, two schools, two water mills and five bars.
 The Catholic residents belonged to the parish in Moszczanka, the Protestant residents belonged to the parish in Prudnik.
 The Catholic school was attended by 240 students in 1865, while the Protestant school had 104 students.
 In 1874 the administrative district of Łąka Prudnicka (Landgemeinden Wiese Gräflich) was founded, which consisted of the rural communities of Łąka Prudnicka and the manor district of Łąka Prudnicka.
 The first head of office was the landowner Herrmann von Choltitz.
 In 1885, Łąka Prudnicka had 2025 inhabitants.

 In 1903, a flood destroyed some parts of the village.
 In 1933 there were 2,226 people in Łąka Prudnicka and 2,105 in 1939.
+Five Polish citizens were murdered by Nazi Germany in the village during World War II.
 Until 1945 the village belonged to the Landkreis Neustadt O.S.

-After the end of World War II, the village came under Polish administration and was renamed Łąka Prudnicka.
+After the end defeat of Nazi Germany in World War II, the village became again part of Poland and was renamed Łąka Prudnicka.
 It joined the Śląsko-Dąbrowskie Voivodeship.
-Since 1950 the place is in Opole Voivodeship, and since 1999 it's in Prudnik County.
+Since 1950 it is administratively located in Opole Voivodeship, and since 1999 it is in Prudnik County.